awindest/awindest.github.io/README.md

 # awindest.github.io
-Wherein lies papers, code and graphics.
+Wherein papers, code and graphics, and hopefully knowledge, may be found.